BitcoinDesign/Guide/guide/private-key-management/schemes.md

 # Private key schemes
 The private key controls the bitcoin [wallet]({{ '/guide/glossary/#wallet' | relative_url }}){:target="_blank"}, and the *scheme* is simply a way to describe the way that the key is stored and kept secure.

-Important aspects to consider when choosing a private key management scheme is what you expect your users to use the wallet-application for, who they are and how much bitcoin they might store in your product.
+Important aspects to consider when choosing a private key management scheme is what you expect your users to use the wallet application for, who they are and how much bitcoin they might store in your product.
 For example:

 * **Target audience** - Are your users completely new to bitcoin and its concepts, or well versed in all the technological underpinnings?
-* **Use-case** - Are you building a product for daily payments, or a long-term life-saving storage solution?
+* **Use case** - Are you building a product for daily payments, or a long-term life-saving storage solution?
 * **Value stored** - While we always strive for no loss of funds, how critical to their financial situation would it be if your customer lost access to their funds?